 I make these brownies and freeze them for when he goes to a birthday party, etc.

 Baking ingredients we use

-- Whole milk without Vitamin A Palmitate
+- Organic whole milk without Vitamin A Palmitate

-- Real butter
+- Real butter or grass-fed butter

 - Kirkland Organic Eggs from Costco